 Visiting Whole Systems Research Farm

 To share the challenges, results, and joy in intentional ecosystem development we offer a variety of Mad River Valley farm-based experiences.
 (See below for more).
 We encourage groups visiting the farm and can usually work out some arrangement that works for varied budgets from paying for the time to work-trades for those with more strength and skills than cash.
 Single person visits are impractical for us to accommodate but are possible if one has something to share experience wise.
-Please send an email, resume or portfolio overviewing your experience if you'd like to visit solo.
-Please be persistent in inquiring - we get many requests and not all emails can be answered, especially during the growing season.
-Please do not be offended if you do not hear back from us.
+Please do not be offended if you do not hear back from us about tours - we are busy with other commitments and tours are not our focus.

 Informational Walking Tour